Cesar Chavez: Links with Synanon and Ferdinand Marcos: 1977

 Time magazine published a story reporting on violence and child abuse at Synanon, which it termed a "kooky cult".
 Synanon launched a boycott of Time in response, with Chavez urging the UFW to support it, stating that they should assist their friends and help protect religious freedom.
 Los Angeles police then raided Synanon's compound and revealed evidence that Dederich had sanctioned the use of violence against the group's critics and ex-members; several senior members were also found guilty of murdering a lawyer representing ex-Synanon members.
 Shortly after, the Peoples Temple run by the civil rights activist Jim Jones, a group which had been closely linked with California's leftist movement, committed mass suicide at their Jonestown community.
-A Democrat assemblyman soon issued a press release comparing the cult surrounding Chavez to the Peoples Temple.
+A Democratic assemblyman soon issued a press release comparing the cult surrounding Chavez to the Peoples Temple.
 The UFW stopped using the Game in response to these developments; Chavez's calls for it to resume were rejected by other senior members.

 The UFW continued to rely on voluntary labor, only paying a small number of employees, such as lawyers.
 When the union's lawyers, who were paid, asked for a raise, it generated a major debate among the executive committee.
 Chavez framed the issue along the lines of whether the UFW should start paying wages to everyone or instead continue to rely on volunteers.
 The executive committee split largely on generational lines, with older members backing Chavez's desire to remain a voluntary organization, and this attitude narrowly prevailed.
 Medina, one of only two former farmworkers on the board, resigned over the issue.
 Drake also resigned.

 Half of the lawyers left straight away, and the others in the coming weeks as the UFW switched to a voluntary legal department; the new volunteers were largely inexperienced.
 It was also in 1977 that the UFW declared that contributions to the union's political fund would become mandatory for members; this was then used to support political groups and candidates considered sympathetic to the UFW's interests.